ZigZagT/docker-images/ubuntu-base/README.md

 In order to make `TZ` and `APT_MIRROR` working with non-root user, `SETUID` bit was set on the script files.
 This can pose a security risk.
 To eliminates the risk you need to remove `SETUID` enabled scripts at container launch time.
 This is handled by the bundled `entrypoint.sh`.

-`/container-setup/` has `rwx` permission to allow deletion by any non-root users.
+`/container-setup/` has `rwx` permission to allow deletion of its content by a non-root user.

 ## Geoip variant
 The `:geoip` tag is a version includes the common MaxMind GeoLite databases.
 Including: